 In Python, there are many different ways to check whether a file exists and determine the type of the file.

-In this tutorial, we’ll show you three different techniques about how to check for a file's existence.
+This tutorial shows three different techniques about how to check for a file’s existence.

 Check if File Exists